 You have created a product, and it is incredible.
 People are giving you positive feedback.
 They love it.
 Now, the success of your commercial venture depends upon enough people experiencing it.
 How do you achieve this goal?
-One great way is by sampling your product.
+One great way is by experiential marketing, specifically product sampling.
 Successful product sampling is one of the most cost-effective ways to generate low-cost/high-visibility marketing value for your brand’s product.
-Product sampling is a simple and powerful way to create brand awareness.
+Additionally, product sampling is a simple and powerful way to create brand awareness.
 However, as with many simple things, it is more complicated than you might think.

 Here are six key considerations when planning your next product sampling activation.

-1. Right Time, Right Place, Right Event Agency
+1. Right Time, Right Place, Right Experiential Marketing Agency

-Possibly, the most critical aspect of a successful sampling effort is the strategy behind when and where you hand out your products.
+Possibly, the most critical aspect of a successful product sampling effort is the strategy behind when and where you hand out your products.
 If you are a sunscreen brand, you will want to take advantage of a sunny day when people need your product.
 Not only will they be in the right frame of mind to learn about your product, but your product could save them from sunburn.
-If you are sampling a new coffee drink, a sunny day will not work as well.
-Consider offering iced coffee.
-With this in mind, find the event marketing conditions where your product will be helpful and well received.
+If you are sampling a new coffee drink, consider a morning activation over an evening product sampling.
+With this in mind, find the event marketing conditions where your product will be useful and well received.

 Experiential marketing agencies are great for networking your product into the perfect location.
-They keep tabs on trending events and have built partnerships with event management.
+They keep tabs on trending experiential strategies and have built partnerships with event management.
 These relationships add value to your sampling.
-Ultimately, providing access to premium locations, discounts, event upgrades, and an extended sampling radius for your product.
-An event activation agency with the right network and strategy provides the baseline for successful sampling.
+Ultimately providing access to premium locations, discounts, event upgrades, and an extended sampling radius for your product.
+An event activation agency with the right network and marketing strategy provides the baseline for successful sampling.

 Know your target demographic and use a brand activation agency that knows how to access them.

-Undeniably, the person who hands you the product will influence your feelings about the brand before you even try the product sample.
+Undeniably, the person who hands you the free product sample will influence your feelings about the brand before you even try the sample.
 You’ll want to hire friendly and outgoing brand ambassadors, which is often a winning combination, but more factors must be considered.
 Not all brand ambassadors are talented samplers.
 Finding the right brand ambassadors with the stamina and skills to execute your sampling effectively is challenging.
 It takes high energy, quick movement, dedication to quality work, drive, and endurance to reach your sampling goals.
+Is your product new to the marketing?
 Does your brand require education to be shared with guests as they sample?

-Find an agency with an extensive database of brand ambassadors that is up to date.
+Find an experiential marketing agency with an extensive database of brand ambassadors that is up to date.
 Ask how the agency sources the best field staff.
-Don’t be afraid to ask to see ambassadors’ profiles during the hiring process.
-For high-profile events, you might even ask to talk to brand ambassadors directly before approving the staff.
+Don’t be afraid to ask for event staff’s profiles during the event planning process.
+For high-profile events, you might even ask to talk to brand ambassadors directly before approving the event staff.
 Find out how the agency handles no-shows or underperforming staff.
 Research whether the brand ambassadors are true advocates of your brand.
-While every agency should have perfected staffing in 2022, some agencies can lose focus on this key component.
+While every agency should have perfected staffing in 2022, some experiential marketing agencies lose focus on this key event marketing service.

 4. All Successful Product Sampling is Not Equal

 To activate this kind of engagement is complex and costly.
 Clearly, this will increase the cost per sample.
-However, it will drive the amplification of your brand through social channels and word of mouth.
-Wisely, adding experiential marketing to your sampling will attract additional traffic to your brand activation.
-While gamification and elevated sampling activations may slow down the onsite distribution of samples, these marketing strategies increase the likelihood of purchasing and creating loyal customers.
+However, it will drive the marketing amplification of your brand through social channels and word of mouth.
+Wisely, adding experiential marketing to your product sampling will attract additional traffic to your brand activation.
+While gamification and elevated sampling activations may slow down the onsite sample distribution, these marketing strategies increase the likelihood of purchasing and creating loyal customers.
 Moreover, consider the additional social media amplification.

 5. Handling Product Sampling Logistics

 You care deeply about your business, and your hard work shows in the product you present to the public.
-You should find an agency that uses the same level of care when sampling your product at an event.
-Lastly, find a way to add measurement to your sampling.
+You should find an event agency that uses the same level of care when sampling your product.
+Lastly, find a way to add measurement to your product sampling experience.
 Anything from coupons, data collection, booth traffic measurement, onsite sales, or sales lift can be a way to measure the success of your sampling.

-Picking the right agency to help you execute your sampling should alleviate the stress of most of these factors/elements.
+Picking a top experiential marketing agency to help you execute your sampling should alleviate the stress of most of these factors/elements.
 While sampling seems easy, don’t leave the success of your product sampling to just any agency.
 Specific skills, talents, and capabilities are needed to execute a product sampling correctly.
 To sum it up, you need an agency with experience in sampling to reach your marketing goals.